 In cases where we receive an application that includes a declaration about a current investigation, it is unlikely that this will prevent you from being registered.
 However, this will depend on the nature and seriousness of the allegations against you being investigated.
 If we do decide to register you, we will require you to inform us of the outcome of the investigation.
-If the outcome leads to you being given a sanction, or we have concerns about your fitness to carry on business, we may decide to refer you to the GOC's Fitness to Practise team; they will then consider whether we need to further investigate and take action that might affect your continuing registration.
+If the outcome leads to you being given a sanction, or we have concerns about your fitness to practise, we may decide to refer you to the GOC's Fitness to Practise team (if you are registered at the time); they will then consider whether we need to further investigate and take action that might affect your continuing registration.

 If, after reading this guidance, you are still unsure about whether you should make a declaration in relation to a determination, you should make the declaration.
-You may also wish to speak to your professional body, or take your own legal advice, before deciding whether to make a declaration
+You may also wish to speak to your employer or professional body, or take your own legal advice, before deciding whether to make a declaration.

-As with all of the information we request and hold about you, the GOC will be guided by the principles of the Data Protection Act 1998 that any data requested, held and processed by us is relevant and proportionate to the reasons that we have requested it http://www.optical.org/goc/filemanager/root/site_assets/publications/codes/codes_of_conduct_for_business_registrants.pdf The Code describes how the GOC expects that those on our body corporate register should behave, to ensure the safety and welfare of patients and the public.
-You should make your application with reference to the Code and declare any matters to the GOC on your application that may affect your fitness to carry on business.
+As with all of the information we request and hold about you, the GOC will be guided by the principles of the Data Protection Act 1998 that any data requested, held and processed by us is relevant and proportionate to the reasons that we have requested it.

+In addition to the declarations described above that you are required to make, any successful applicant must comply with the GOC Code of Conduct.
+The Code describes how the GOC expects that those on our register should behave to ensure the safety and welfare of patients and the public.
+You should make your application with reference to the Code, and declare any matters to the GOC on your application that may affect your fitness to practise.
+These may include a current or previous barring decision made by the Disclosure and Barring Scheme or Disclosure Scotland.
 Providing us with as much information as early as possible will help to prevent us having to ask you for more information, which will slow down the progress of your application.
 If you do not inform us of these matters, and they come to our attention later, we may decide to refer you to the GOC's Fitness to Practise team; they will then consider whether we need to further investigate and take action that might affect your continuing registration.